nginxinc/NGINX-Demos/autoscaling-demo/README.md

                         from
   --nginx_upstream_group NGINX_UPSTREAM_GROUP
-                        The NGINX Plus upstream group to scale --sleep_interval SLEEP_INTERVAL
+                        The NGINX Plus upstream group to scale --nginx_upstream_port NGINX_UPSTREAM_PORT
+                        The port for the upstream servers to listen on --docker_image DOCKER_IMAGE
+                        The Docker image to use when createing a container

+  --sleep_interval SLEEP_INTERVAL
                         The sleep interval between checking the status --min_nodes MIN_NODES